MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-work-item-tracking.md

 During the transfer, the **Item Tracking Lines** window remains locked for writing.

 ## To handle serial and lot numbers when getting receipt lines from a purchase invoice
 When you use functionality to get posted receipt or shipment lines from related invoices or credit memos, then any item tracking lines on the warehouse documents are transferred automatically, however, they are processed in a special way.
-For more information about getting lines, see Get Receipt Lines.

 The functionality supports the following inbound processes:
 -   **Get Receipt Lines** - from a purchase invoice.